dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-So, above you see that we have three values ​​to enter the list.
-And they are separated into three blocks in the mutation.
+Above you see that we have three values ​​to enter the list.
+They are separated into three blocks in the mutation.
 They are related to each other in an abstract node via blank-node `"uid": "_:Julian",`.

 You can run this query to check the list with facets: